ZEPL/zepl-documentation/docs/sharing_notebooks.md

 And write a space name with short description.

-But if you want to connect to an external repository like AWS S3, Github or Apache Zeppelin and sync your notebooks, see below pages for the detailed informtation.
+To connect the space to an external repository like AWS S3, Github or Apache Zeppelin and sync your notebooks, see the following links for the detailed information.

   * [How to connect to Apache Zeppelin](../zeppelin_integration)
   * [How to connect to Github](../github_integration)
   * [How to connect to S3](../s3_integration)

-Now you're an owner of this space.
+Since you created this space, you are also the space's owner.
 You can invite collaborators and manage the shared notebooks in here.

 <img src="../img/after_add_space.png" class="image-box big-img"/>

 <br/ >

-## Sharing Notebooks to the space
+## Sharing Notebooks to Spaces
 You can share and [publish the notebook](exploring_notebook.md) in **Spaces** main page.

 <img src="../img/card_share_menu.png" class="card-img" />